ntotten/tutorial-navigator/README.md

 		navigation: { NAVIGATION-PARAM }
 	})

-Render the NavigatorAndTutorialView (which already has the TutorialNavigator and TutorialView inside it)
+Once the initial loading completes, you can call React.render with the `NavigatorAndTutorialView` passing the context as the custom options (which already has the TutorialNavigator and TutorialView inside it)

+	var NavigatorAndTutorialView = tutorialNavigatorPackage.NavigatorAndTutorialView;

+	...

 	React.render(
 		React.createElement(NavigatorAndTutorialView, {